 Here’s how to get started with Shopify Fulfillment Network:

-- You designate what products will be shipped by the Shopify Fulfillment Network and get them approved.
+- Designate the products you want to ship with the Shopify Fulfillment Network and get them approved.

-- You send products to Shopify partner locations.
-Shopify will make specific recommendations for where to locate your goods, including volume levels.
+- Send your products to SFN warehouse locations.
+Shopify/Flexport will make specific recommendations on where to locate your goods, including volume levels.